-Sell items for $25-50 for a healthy revenue, even after accounting for all FBA costs and fees.
+Sell items for $25-50 for a healthy revenue, even after accounting for all Fulfillment by Amazon (FBA) costs and fees.
 Lower prices will eat your profit margins away.
 Also, going high may scare customers away from products they don’t know yet.

 Narrow your choices